m-mdy-m/algorithms-data-structures/5.String-Manipulation-And-Algorithms/README.md

 While the Z-algorithm excels at general string searching, specific problems demand specialized solutions.
 Manacher's algorithm emerges as a powerful tool for identifying palindromic substrings within a text string with remarkable efficiency.

+**What is Palindromic? :**

+A palindrome is a word, phrase, number, or other sequence of characters that reads the same backward as forward, such as "madam" or "racecar".
+Here are some key points about palindromes:

+* **Direction-independent:** The sequence of characters reads the same regardless of whether you start from the beginning or the end.
+* **Examples:** Common examples of palindromes include words like "noon", "level", "rotor", and phrases like "A man, a plan, a canal: Panama" or "Race car, race!".
+Numbers can also be palindromes, such as 1111, 1221, or 5885.
+* **Variations:** Palindromes can be single characters ("A"), single words ("noon"), or even entire sentences ("Madam, I'm Adam").
+* **Case-sensitivity:** Depending on the context, palindromes might be considered case-sensitive (e.g., "Noon" is not a palindrome) or case-insensitive (e.g., "Noon" is considered the same as "noon").

+* **Etymology:** The word "palindrome" comes from the Greek words "palin" (meaning "back again") and "dromos" (meaning "course").
+* **Mathematical Applications:** Palindromes have applications in computer science, linguistics, and even recreational mathematics.
+For instance, they can be used in data validation (checking if an input is a palindrome) or exploring properties of numbers.
+* **Cultural Significance:** Palindromes appear in literature, wordplay, and even historical writings.
+They can be found in puzzles, riddles, and creative writing as a form of wordplay or artistic expression.

 **Palindromic Substring Problem: Finding Words that Read the Same Backwards and Forwards**

 A palindrome is a captivating word or phrase that reads the same backward and forward, like "racecar" or "madam."
 The palindromic substring problem seeks to locate all such substrings within a given text string.